-The program is not available from the last week of December to the second week in February
+Monk Teaching is not available from the Last week of December to First week of March

 Role of Volunteer: Teaching English to Monks in Nepal